WHAT'S THE DEAL?

 JG is not responsible for any customs or duty charges levied by your country.
 Purchases cannot be marked as a gift in the mail.

-If for whatever reason the garment and you are not meant to be, returns or exchanges will be accepted within 14 days of you receiving your item.
+If for any reason the garment and you are not meant to be, returns or exchanges will be accepted within 14 days of you receiving your item.
 To request a return and a full refund, please email email@example.com ASAP.

 Of course, garments must be returned unworn and in good condition.
 Please try to keep original packaging to send back as well.